bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

 Kftray - manage multiple kubectl port-forward commands, with support for UDP, K8s proxy, and github state sync: https://github.com/hcavarsan/kftray#

+XPipe is a new type of shell connection hub and remote file manager that allows you to access your entire server infrastructure from your local machine.
+It works on top of your installed command-line programs and does not require any setup on your remote systems: https://github.com/xpipe-io/xpipe

 ----